 Recognition as a Certified Engineering Technologist

-OACETT (The Ontario Association of Certified Engineering Technicians and Technologists) recognizes the Computer Engineering Technology program as meeting all the academic requirements for certification in the Technologist category.
-Application and additional requirements (i.e. work experience and qualifying professional practice exam, etc.) to become certified are available from OACETT.
+The Computer Engineering Technology program has been designed to meet the academic requirements set by OACETT for certification in the Technologist category.
+Application and additional requirements (i.e. work experience and qualifying professional practice, etc.) to become certified are available from OACETT.

 • Bachelor of Technology, Software Development